billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 app.Run();
 ```

-Then for these tests I dropped a file at `./wwwroot/large.txt` which contains a million lines of
+For these tests I dropped a file at `./wwwroot/large.txt` containing a million lines of
-text, each 32 bytes long, with text stating the current line number.
+text, each 32 bytes long, with the text on each line just stating the current line number.

 Using Postman to make a Range request starting on line 1001 (i.e., starting 32000 bytes in) for the
 next 1024 bytes (which equals 32 lines), the request/response is shown below.